KarinaTelles/listaDeExercicios/README.md

 9 - Sair da votação (Go out from voting)

+1. In the first option of main menu, apply a research about the results of a game beetween team A and team B.
+2. The research is about who will gonna win the game that will happen in the next weekend.
-The program should accept many people voting.
+3. The program should accept many people voting.

-Sum the votes.
+4. Sum the votes.

-Show an error message if the user choose the wrong option.
+5. Show an error message if the user choose the wrong option.

-When you get out from the voting, you should went back do main menu.
+6. When you get out from the voting on menu 2 you should back to main menu.

-After showing the results from the voting, back to main menu.
+7. After showing the results from the voting, in the second option from main menu, back to the options of the main menu again.

-When you go out from main menu, show an ending message.
+8. When you go out from main menu, show an ending message.
 When you go out from menu 2, back to main menu.

-You must use **do while** and **switch case**.
+9. You must use **do while** and **switch case**.